-Students who cease attending class and/or receive non-passing grades in all courses in a given term, but do not officially withdraw from the university through the Office of the Dean of Students, are subject to the same return of Title IV funds as documented above for official withdrawals.
-Non-attendance does not relieve students of the financial responsibilities for tuition and fees.
-Amounts of tuition and fees that were paid by financial aid and returned to the source in the above calculation based on the documented date of last attendance become the financial responsibility of the student.
+Students who cease attending class and receive non-passing grades in all courses in a term, but fail to officially withdraw from the university through the Office of the Dean of Students, are subject to the same recalculation of financial aid as documented above for official withdrawals.
+Non-attendance does not relieve students of their financial obligations to the University.
+Amounts of tuition, fees, room and board that were paid by financial aid but were returned to the source in the above recalculation based on the documented date of last attendance become the financial responsibility of the student.